-13.6 Where staff have concerns about a customer's ability to make an informed decision that relates to an abuse allegation or concerns around abuse, they must request that social services, the local Community Mental Health Team or NHS Trust arrange for an assessment to take place.
-Where the customer has an allocated social worker or care coordinator they should be contacted in the first instance.
-This assessment will consider:
+Where staff have concerns about a resident's ability to make an informed decision that relates to an abuse allegation or concerns around abuse, they must request that social services, the local Community Mental Health Team or NHS Trust arrange for an assessment to take place.
+Where the resident has an allocated social worker or care coordinator they should be contacted in the first instance.